 Lauren Burkhart graduated from the University of California, Santa Barbara, with a bachelor’s degree in psychology and a passion for the academic value of scientific research.
-Her interest in psychology is rivaled by a love for fitness, nutrition and public health.
-As an associate editor on Jurimetrics: The Journal of Law, Science, and Technology Jurimetrics, and a member of the Center’s Personalized Medicine research cluster, Burkhart is working on law review articles addressing issues in disclosure of disease-linked genetic information and the implications of whole genome sequencing.
-She is pursuing Law, Science & Technology Certificates in Health Law and Law & Psychology, and hopes to continue working with students, researching and teaching in the areas of science and ethics in legal policy.
+She has found a home at the Center, participating in multiple research clusters, projects, and student outreach, and as the Notes & Comments Editor for Jurimetrics: The Journal of Law, Science, and Technology.
+Her own law review article exploring the duty to disclose disease-linked genetic information is soon to be published in the journal.
+Lauren is pursuing a Law, Science & Technology Certificate in Health Law and Law & Psychology, and hopes to continue working with students, researching and teaching in the areas of science and ethics in legal policy.

 Katherine Hanna has a bachelor’s degree in psychology from ASU.
-After graduation, Hanna worked at the UCLA Gambling Studies Program for three years where she studied community-based treatment interventions for problem gamblers and implementation techniques for public health programs.
+After graduation, Katherine worked at the UCLA Gambling Studies Program for three years where she studied community-based treatment interventions for problem gamblers and implementation techniques for public health programs.
 Her interests include the influence of neuroscience evidence on criminal sentencing, scientific evidence education in the legal system, and implementation and efficacy of alternative justice courts.
-Hanna is involved in the Women Law Students’ Association and the Liberty Project, and enjoys photography, biking, hiking and film.
+Katherine is involved in the Women Law Students’ Association and the Liberty Project, and enjoys photography, biking, hiking and film.

 Justin Powley graduated from Colorado State University in Pueblo with a bachelor's degree in Computer Information Systems.
 As an undergraduate, he was an officer in the Association for Computing Machinery and completed his CompTIA A+ and Security+ IT Certifications.
 After graduating in 2010, Powley worked the last two years in the internal IT department at Progressive Insurance.
 His interests include intellectual property and the field of emerging technologies.
 In his free time he enjoys hiking, cliff diving, basketball and most outdoor activities.